-I really love Parsons.
-Parsons, first of all got me to New York City, which is where I always wanted to be.
+I love Parsons.
+Parsons, first of all, got me to New York City, which is where I always wanted to be.
 It just took me here and now I’m surrounded where fashion is in America.
 I think that it really pushes me beyond what I thought I was capable of, both with my peers and with my professors.
 Both are always pushing me further to create work that I would not have done on my own.
 They are pushing me into new territories and out of my comfort zone, which is really important to me.
 My peers are really exciting, especially when I can collaborate with them.
-They are photographers, stylists and digital editors.
+They are photographers, stylists, and digital editors.
 It is so amazing to be with other people who are my age and who are just as passionate about creative industries.
-I think also, to see other designers in the community is really inspiring as well; to bounce ideas off of each other and to be influenced by each other is really amazing.
+I also think, to see other designers in the community is inspiring as well; to bounce ideas off of each other and to be influenced by each other is amazing.

 Where do you gather inspiration from?